michaelthorne/front-end-code-guide/README.md

 Attributes have a `name` and `value` and are specified in the element’s start tag.

 Example of an element’s attributes: `<img src="" alt="">`

+<a name="html-syntax"></a>
+### 3.3 Syntax

+- HTML tag names and attribute values must be in lowercase
+- Use double quotes (`""`) around attribute values
+- Omit the `type` attribute when including style sheets and scripts
+- Use a new line for every [block-level](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) element

 <a name="html-document-type-definition"></a>
 ### 3.4 Document Type Definition (DTD):